 Belgium is also a modern constitutional monarchy, and in 2013 also got a new monarch along with the Netherlands and the Vatican, here King Philippe.
 This monarchy is fairly recent, as is Belgium itself.
-When it became independent of the Netherlands in 1830, Leopold of the House of Saxe-Coburg and Gotha, same guys who changed the name to Windsor in England, was made the first king.
+It's a very new country with a very old name.
+Gallia Belgica was the Latin name for the Roman (everything always traces to Rome eventually) province established about 100 AD, drawing the name from the Belgae, the Latin name for tribes living in the area that nobody, from Julius Caesar who fought them to present-day historians, really knows who they were, sort of a Celtic and Germanic hybrid.
+After the Roman Empire fell apart, they were kicked around among the Spanish, French and Austrians, eventually ending up as the southern part of the Netherlands.
+When they became independent of the Netherlands after a revolution in 1830, Leopold of the House of Saxe-Coburg and Gotha, same guys who changed the name to Windsor in England, was made the first king.
 Lutherans, sorta kinda.
 The current Dutch and Belgian kings are relatively young as monarchs go: the Dutch being 46 and the Belgian being 53 at the time of taking the throne.

 And in Bavaria, good old Bavaria, the kingdom of which has been kicked around a bit, the House of Wittlesbach was the ruling house from 1180 to 1918, including good old King Ludwig whose money got started in the New World where I got my university education, or if not that spent a hell of a few years.
 The current head of the House is Franz, Duke of Bavaria, born 14 July 1933 in Munich.
 Because of Wittlesbach opposition to the Nazis, he (age 11 at the time, 6 October 1944) and his family were arrested and put in concentration camps where they remained until liberated by the US Third Army in April 1945.
 He went to the school at Kloster Ettal in Bavaria, which is Benedictine so you know he's ok.
-He is active in many civic, charitable and religious organisations, and lives in an apartment in the former Summer palace of the monarchy, Schloss Nymphenburg (Nymph's Castle), which is also where, on its south pavillion, King Ludwig assembled Die Schoenheitengalerie (The Gallery of Beauties), a collection of 36 portraits of what Ludwig considered the most beautiful women of his, um, acquaintance in varying degrees, including the actress Lola Montez, who inspired the catch phrase "Whatever Lola wants, Lola gets".
+He is active in many civic, charitable and religious organisations, and lives in an apartment in the former Summer palace of the monarchy, Schloss Nymphenburg (Nymph's Castle), which is also where, on its south pavillion, King Ludwig assembled Die Schönheitengalerie (The Gallery of Beauties), a collection of 36 portraits of what Ludwig considered the most beautiful women of his, um, acquaintance in varying degrees, including the actress Lola Montez, who inspired the catch phrase "Whatever Lola wants, Lola gets".
+Hey, who of us doesn't have a Gallery of Beauties on the south pavillion of his mind?
 Oh, and some (called Jacobites, from James II the last Stuart king of England) say he's heir to the House of Stuart and thus the true King of England instead of the House of Windsor, which is from Hanover in Germany, but as Franz himself doesn't get into that, I won't either.
-And hey, who of us doesn't have a Gallery of Beauties on the south pavillion of his mind?

 As to the Russians, wow.
 There is dispute as to who, and if anyone, heads the house now.
 When the Grand Duke Vladimir died in Miami on 21 April 1992, a huge dispute ensued.
 His daughter and only child, Maria Vladimirovna Romanova, born 23 December 1953 in Madrid, claimed pretence to the Russian throne, with Vladimir the last male heir and her cousins invalid as the children of marriages with commoners, not nobility.
-However, Nicholas Romanov, her cousin, born 26 September 1922 in France, claims headship as the senior male heir.
-And God bless me sideways if Maria isn't also in line for the British throne, but way down the list too.
+However, Nicholas Romanov, her cousin, born 26 September 1922 in France, claimed headship as the senior male heir.
+He died 15 September 2014.
+And God bless me sideways if they all aren't also in line for the British throne, but way down the list way past any official count.

 Complicating all this is the fall of the Soviet Union, the Communist regime that emerged from the overthrow of the Russian Empire, in 1991 and Russia's re-emergence as the Russian Federation.
 On 17 July 1998, the 80th anniversary of their murders, the bodies of Tsar Nicholas II and the Tsaritsa Alexandra, and the bodies of their children then discovered, were reburied with full state honours in the Cathedral of Saints Peter and Paul in the imperial capital city known again by its name St Petersburg.
 Nicholas led the Romanov family members at the funeral, with the then president of the Russian Federation, Boris Yeltsin, there too.
 Maria had written to him, protesting that her cousins are not even legitimate family members, and did not attend.
 On 14 August 2000 the Russian Orthodox Church declared Nicholas and family saints, and on 16 June 2003 Russian Orthodox bishops consecrated what is known as the Church of the Blood on the site of their executions.
 So the "Third Rome".